busyluo/xim/README.md

 # Xim is a IM server writen by Golang.
 (WIP)
-Build with mysql, redis, gRPC, GORM and so on.
+Build with MySQL, Redis, gRPC, GORM and so on.

 ## Documentation